 The Buick seems to lack lower lip, but her grill exudes fearsome appearance of a tiger-fish.
 Or some might comment it looks like Darth Vader.

 A short drive followed when the gathering had conversed, ogled, admired in the vicinity.
 At the risk of being repetitive, in any party, if children are happy their mothers are happy and only then can the men be happy.
-I’ve stated this eternal truth so often to my wife and my friend’s wives.
-Women! please believe that we don’t wish to rile you.
+Women, please believe me that we don’t wish to rile you.
 Our lives are much sweeter when you are happy.
-Unfortunately they find it hard to believe.
+Unfortunately you find it hard to believe.

 Here is Sam driving his 1932 ford.
 His expression and the joyous children reflect the mood of the event.

 I hopped in the back seat of Rajeev’s red Chevy.
 This car was used extensively to follow horses in a race.
-It was a great rig for me to take photos of other cars .
-On the road people stared and admired these glorious chariots.
+It was a great rig for me to take photos of other cars.
+On the road people admired these glorious chariots.

 Growing up I often saw the Chevy Impala in Hindi movies and lived amongst Premier Padminis and Ambassadors.
 Maruti brought minimalistic and functional forms which excited me for a while.
 Now it looks so boring.
 The flair of the past is way behind us.
 Who has the time to make such vehicles anymore?
 It is the spirit of collectors who appreciate value of good design which educates and titillates people like me.

 I don’t know the name of this car but apparently it is a replica of a classic.
 It is made in Malaysia and sports a modern engine and drive train.
 I am perfectly fine with such concepts.
 At least the form is graceful and engulfs its owner in style.
 With a modern fuel injected motor, appropriate suspension, gearbox, brakes and safety features, why can’t a beauty like this be produced in larger numbers?